Literary Responses to Genocide in the Post-Holocaust Era, August 4–15

 Sephardic and Oriental Jewry in the Holocaust, August 1–14

-Seven scholars from a wide array of disciplines, including history, musicology, literature, and poetry, came to the Center to study the fate of Sephardic and Oriental Jews during the Holocaust.
+Seven scholars from a wide array of disciplines, including history, musicology, literature, and poetry, came to the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies to study the fate of Sephardic and Oriental Jews during the Holocaust.
 By looking at this under-studied issue through the lens of songs and poetry, the scholars sought to learn more about the identity of the Sephardic Balkan and North African Jewish victims of the Nazis and their allies.
 Participants came from Israel, Germany, and the United States.